 Inescapable confounds for population level correlations.
 Despite their impressive scope and sweeping claims, researchers are well-aware that population-level correlations involve complexities not possible to account for or control, with several fundamental challenges in their design and interpretation.

 At times, a correlation arising from these kinds of studies can be so compelling that much less attention goes to the details of how it is generated.
 Specific to this “more antidepressants => less suicide correlation,” for instance, Dr. Marc Stone raised concerns about the “identification of trends or changes in what could well be random fluctuations,” citing specific examples of “framing of ‘before’ and ‘after’ periods that absorb changes or trends that may have begun either well before or well after the issuing of the boxed warning (or some other dividing point), or use of inferior data sources when better sources were available.”

-Perhaps due to the many variables potentially influencing population-level correlations, they have been used in suspect ways over time, to reach many eye-catching, but dubious conclusions, including arguments (a) that pornography use decreases rape in society and (b) that youth suicide rates are connected to the specific concentration of Mormons in a particular location.
+Perhaps due to the many variables potentially influencing population-level correlations, they have been used in suspect ways over time, to reach many eye-catching, but dubious conclusions, including arguments (a) that pornography use decreases rape in society and (b) that youth suicide rates are connected to the specific concentration of Latter-day Saints in a particular location.